camptocamp/account-financial-reporting/account_bank_statement_line_reconciliation/README.rst

 #.
 Press 'Action > Bank reconcile report change'
 #.
 Select required value in 'New value' field.
 Leave empty if you want to set empty value.
 #.
 Press 'Set value'

+Doing this, you will create/delete the link between Journal entry and bank statement lines so will make do corrctions on the bank reconcile report that would be impossible to do through the Odoo interface.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot